 Guidance and Mental Health

 Welcome!
 I am the school counselor for the Success Academy and Alternative School.
-This is my 20th year in education, and my third year as a counselor.
+This is my 21st year in education, and my fourth year as a counselor.
 My favorite part of School Counseling is working directly with students in small groups or one on one, and helping students accomplish their goals.
 When I am not at work, I enjoy spending time with my family, reading, hiking, biking, camping and other outdoor activities.

 "To the world you may be one person, but to one person you may be the world." ~Dr. Suess

 "No act of kindness, no matter how small, is ever wasted."
 Aesop

 According the American School Counselors Association, School Counselors are uniquely qualified to work with students to address and solve academic hardships, support social and emotional growth of students and assist with career and college readiness to prepare students for the world beyond.

 Visit the American School Counselors Association homepage to learn more.